corintai/corint-decision/docs/dsl/ruleset.md

 ## 6. `conclusion` (Direct Definition)

-Conclusion logic evaluates the combined results of all rules and produces signals. **Final decisions are made at the Pipeline level.**
+Conclusion logic evaluates the combined results of all rules and produces a decision signal.

 ### 6.1 Basic Structure